Option market making with hedging-induced market impact: Numerical methodology and experiments

 with initial conditions $I_0^\pi=i\in\mathbb{Z}$ and $Q_0^\pi=q\in\mathbb{R}$.
 In the following, we write $\Delta Q_{t_i}^\pi := Q_{t_{i+1}}^\pi - Q_{t_i}^\pi$.
 In our numerical implementation, the underlying inventory adjustment is clipped to remain within admissible trading volumes, according to:

 This ensures that the market maker does not attempt to trade beyond available liquidity.
-In practice, $\Phi_A$ and $\Phi_B$ are chosen such that the desired hedging action rarely reaches these bounds, reflecting realistic market behavior.
+In practice, we use a smooth soft-clipping function, preserving the differentiability of the simulator required for gradient-based training. $\Phi_A$ and $\Phi_B$ are chosen such that the desired hedging action rarely reaches these bounds, reflecting realistic market behaviour.
+In configurations where this may not hold, the clipping rate is monitored throughout training as a diagnostic metric to ensure stability of the gradient estimates.

 We now express the evolution of the market maker's cash process $X^\pi$ along the grid.
 It is given by

 The inventory–normalized hedge ratio $\Gamma^\pi$ allows the policy to be specified in relative terms, ensuring scalability across inventory levels with fewer parameters and improved stability.
 Together with the discretized dynamics, this yields a self-contained simulator on the grid $\T$, directly amenable to Monte Carlo estimation and gradient-based training.
 All other state variables are discretized by standard schemes.
 Since their dynamics are driven by Hawkes arrivals, this introduces no additional numerical difficulty.
 We next specify the measurability of the discrete processes and the information available to the agent, completing the definition of admissible strategies in discrete time.